Now on view on are.na:

-Chapter 2: The irresistible shade of the vine with Jumana Emil Abboud, De Draaihals, Karen Ebert, Lisa Eksteen, Rien Goené, Yvette Goené, Clair Griffioen, Ienke Kastelein, Hans van Lunteren, Lisanne Ruim, Danielle and Martijn de Jong.
+Chapter 2: The irresistible shade of the vine by Jumana Emil Abboud with De Draailhals, Karen Ebert, Lisa Eksteen, Rien Goené, Yvette Goené, Clair Griffioen, Ienke Kastelein, Hans van Lunteren, Lisanne Ruim, Danielle and Martijn de Jong.

 At the core of any commoning practice is a shared resource.
 Land is often considered to be the most explicit or tangible example.
 Across the world you can find commons – expressed in different languages – that operate on the basis of collective management, cultivation, and maintenance of land.
 In the practice of such commons, shared experiences and stories are key to their survival.

 Common Grounds: Story / Heritage hones in on the shared experiences and stories of a particular site: the Abraham Dolehof, a hidden oasis in the Utrecht Museum Quarter where Casco has been situated since 2014.
 We share this site with other conscious and unconscious commoners of the Abraham Dolehof, including small businesses, artists in their studios, residential neighbors, a 165-year-old platanus tree and perhaps the ghosts from the time before we arrived.
 Common Grounds: Story / Heritage asks, who are these commoners of the past and present, and who will join us in this commoning practice in the future?